k88hudson/git-flight-rules/README.md

 $ git reset -- <filename>
 ```

-this results in unstaging the file and make it look like it's untracked.
+This results in unstaging the file and make it look like it's untracked.

 ## Branches